GaParmar/quadcopter/README.md

     *  I2C address: (AD0=0) - 1101000, (AD0=1) - 1101001

 ## Bluetooth Communication Protocol:
-	* Each transmission is a 6 character array
+	* each transmission is a 6 character array:
 		* First character Indicates the type of data being transmitted
 			* 'r' - indicates that the next 4 characters represent roll value
 			* 'p' - indicates that the next 4 characters represent pitch value